Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

 where $u$ and $u_h$ are placeholders for the presented quantity measured at the boundary of the selected boundary $\Gamma$.
 The same error has been used in~\cite{sauterschanz17a}.
-It computes the usual $L_2$-error with respect to the spatial variable and takes the largest value of them in all time steps.
+It computes the usual $L_2$-error with respect to the spatial variable and selects the maximal value over all time steps.
 The convergence rate is denoted by

-where the superscript $h$ and $h+1$ denotes two subsequent refinement level.
-The convergence results presented below do not change significantly if an $L_2$-error in time would be used as long as the time response is smooth.
+where the superscripts $h$ and $h+1$ denote two subsequent refinement levels.
+As long as the time response is smooth, the convergence results presented below only change marginally if an $L_2$-error in time would be used.

-The approximation within the faces has been chosen to be $\varepsilon_{ACA}=10^{-4} \ldots 10^{-8}$ for the different refinement levels of the spatial discretisation.
-The precision of the method with respect to the frequencies, \ie the $\varepsilon$ in Algorithm~\ref{algo:3d_aca} was selected as $\varepsilon = 100\varepsilon_{ACA}$.
-In \autoref{tab:parameter}, the respective parameters for each refinement level are given.

-As well, the parameters of the FMM are given in \autoref{tab:parameter}.
-Note, the phrase \emph{levels} in this table denotes the levels of the multi-level schema of the FMM and should not be confused with the refinement levels.
+The approximation within the faces has been chosen to be $\varepsilon_{\mathrm{ACA}}=10^{-4} \ldots 10^{-8}$ for the different spatial refinement levels.
+The precision of the method with respect to the frequencies, \ie the $\varepsilon$ in Algorithm~\ref{algo:3d_aca} was selected as $\varepsilon = 100\varepsilon_{\mathrm{ACA}}$.
+In \autoref{tab:parameter}, the respective parameters for each refinement level are given, together with the parameters of the FMM.
+Note, the indication \emph{levels} denotes the levels of the FMM multi-level schema and should not be confused with the refinement levels.

-In \autoref{fig:ConvCube}, the error defined in \eqref{eq:error} is plotted over the refined mesh.
-Note, on the abscissa, only $h$ is displayed although the time-step size is reduced alongside the spatial discretisation (see~\autoref{tab:refine}).
+The error defined in \eqref{eq:error} is plotted over the refined mesh in \autoref{fig:ConvCube}.
+The spatial mesh size $h$ is displayed on the abscissa.
+The time-step size is reduced proportially (see~\autoref{tab:refine}).

-The underlying Runge-Kutta method would allow a convergence order of three but the spatial shape functions restrict the error to a linear order for the Neumann data and a quadratic order for the Dirichlet data.
-As the proposed error measures a combined error in time and space, the lower order dominates.
-These figures show that the 3D-ACA and 3D-FMM do not spoil the expected error.
+The error \eqref{eq:error} measures a combined error is space and time.
+Hence, although the underlying Runge-Kutta method would allow a convergence order of three, the dominating convergence orders are linear for the Neumann data and quadratic for the Dirichlet data, according to the chosen low-order spatial shape functions.
+The numerical test shows that the 3D-ACA and 3D-FMM do not spoil the overall accuracy.
 The lines indeed overlap with the respective dense calculation.

-After showing that the proposed compression of the system matrices does not influence the accuracy, the next question deals with the efficiency of the 3D-ACA and 3D-FMM.
-In \autoref{fig:CompressCube}, the compression is plotted versus the refinement.
+The next question deals with the efficiency of the 3D-ACA and 3D-FMM.
+In \autoref{fig:CompressCube}, the compression rate is plotted versus the refinement.